Getting better results from outbound sales is what we have been about since we started as a company.

 For this reason, our Email Time Optimizer is still the best tool to discover and test the optimal sending time for your potential clients.

 What to do now

-We would be the first to admit that these findings are outliers of a couple rather limited studies so how can they provide value for you?
+We would be the first to admit that these findings are outliers of a couple rather limited studies of email sending’s timing so how can they provide value for you?

-Now, you can find the best time to send an email based on your target persona.
-It is an incredibly easy and free way to get more positive responses to your email campaigns.
+Now, you can use our tool to find the time to send an email for the best results based on your target persona.
+It is an incredibly easy and free way to get more positive responses to your emails.